-Carnival 2016 is here!
-Brazil’s world-famous festival of samba music and competitive revelry is set to take place from February 5 - 9, which is Fat Tuesday and the last day before the beginning of the traditional fasting season of Lent.
+Carnival 2017 is here!
+Brazil’s world-famous festival of samba music and competitive revelry is set to reach its culmination on February 28, which is Fat Tuesday and the last day before the beginning of the traditional fasting season of Lent.
 Carnival parties are held in various cities and countries throughout the world, particularly in Catholic nations, but none are capable of surpassing Rio de Janeiro’s sensational street festivities, wild parades, and glamorous masquerade balls.
 Anticipation for this raucous event begins building months in advance, when the Carnival theme is announced and local samba schools begin practicing their carefully choreographed routines.

 The Carnival of today, an exceptional display of Brazilian spirit and culture, contains influences from past ceremonies and rituals conducted by the African, European and indigenous natives of Brazil.
 During the weeks of Lent, Christians traditionally abstained from the consumption of meat and poultry, hence the term "carnival," from carnelevare, "to remove (literally, "raise") meat."
 Carnival celebrations are also believed to have roots in the pagan festival of Saturnalia, which, adapted to Christianity, became a farewell to bad things as well as a purification of the body in preparation for the death of Christ.